Managed Patchting Service for Foreign Banking

-As a globally renowned multinational bank, XX Bank plays a key role in the healthy financial development and economic progress of developing countries.
-Windows systems have various security vulnerabilities, which rely on patches released by Microsoft.
-However, XX Bank's intranet lacks internet access, preventing timely download of patches and updates.
-XX Bank needed to deploy a Windows Server patch update system to address this issue.
-Microsoft has developed Windows Server Update Services (WSUS), a patch update management software specifically for Windows systems.
-This allows patches to be downloaded from a single server and then distributed across the internal network.
+As a globally renowned multinational bank, customer plays a crucial role in the healthy financial development and economic progress of developing countries.
+The Windows system has various security vulnerabilities, which need to be addressed by relying on one patch after another released by Microsoft.
+However, the internal network of customer cannot access the Internet and cannot download patches in a timely manner for updates.
+Therefore, customer needs to deploy a Windows Server patch update system to solve the problem of the inability to update patches within the bank's internal network.
+Microsoft has specially developed a patch update management software for the Windows system called Windows Server Update Services (abbreviated as WSUS), which can achieve the download of updates through a single server and the distribution of patches via the internal network.

 Solution

-• Microsoft regularly releases patches around the 10th of each month.
+- Microsoft regularly releases patches on the second Tuesday on each month.
 The WSUS server in the company's POC environment is refreshed with the newly released patches for that month, and the patches that need to be updated are selected and pushed to the Windows Server in the POC environment for update testing to see if they can be updated normally.

 Customer Benefits